 All residential markets depend upon property finance in some form or another.
 A wide variety of professionals support the residential property sector including agents, developers, investors, lenders, planners, property managers, surveyors, and valuers.

-Most chartered surveyors in this area specialise in one or more of these key areas.
+These are just some of the key professional figures that allow the housing market to operate smoothly.
+Most residential chartered surveyors specialise in one or more of these key areas.

-Chartered surveyors must have technical skills and a broad practical knowledge in all aspects of the social housing sector, including housing and affordability, decent homes standard, housing market renewal and home ownership schemes.
+Chartered surveyors working in housing management and development must have technical skills and a broad practical knowledge in all aspects of the social housing sector, including housing and affordability, decent homes standard, housing market renewal and home ownership schemes.

 Housing management and development surveyors are spread across the world and will be required to adjust their work to the specific housing policies and processes that apply at both a national, regional and local level.

 Given the diverse nature of work undertaken, those operating in this market are subject to continual legislative, political, economic and social influences in their day-to-day activities.